victorminator/binkspals/docs/security.md

 ### Teacher's requirements

-A school's BinksPals admin may help teachers from their school to activate their account.
-Before communicating them their activation key, please make sure that:
+Before activating a teacher account, please make sure that:

 - The teacher is part of your educational establishment
-- The teacher is willing to promote BinksPals among their students and helping them activating their account
+- The teacher is willing to promote BinksPals among their students or desires help to organise an international exchange
 - You have met with the teacher in person to verify if they indeed asked for an account activation from you

 ### Admin's requirements